procinproc/imb-plot/README.md

 # Limitation

-Currently only IMB-MPI1 output can handle.
+Currently only IMB-MPI1 output can be handled.

 # Author